openhab/openhab-addons/README.md

  Channel       | Type      | Description
 -------------- | --------- | ----------------------------------
-is-alive       | Switch    | Parameter indicating if the monitor IsAlive enabled        | Switch    | Parameter indicating if the monitor is enabled force-alarm    | Switch    | Parameter indicating if Force Alarm for the the monitor is active alarm	       | Switch    | true if monitor has an active alarm
+online         | Switch    | Parameter indicating if the monitor is online enabled        | Switch    | Parameter indicating if the monitor is enabled force-alarm    | Switch    | Parameter indicating if Force Alarm for the the monitor is active alarm	       | Switch    | true if monitor has an active alarm